liu044100/Today_Widget/README.md

 1) Two tableViews in the project, one is in the host app, another is in the Notification Center(today extension);

-2) Recently Viewed Data will show in the today extension
+2) Recently Viewed Data will show in the today extension;